 Drug safety is another field that could benefit from Big Data research.
-First, computational exclusion of potentially toxic drug preclinically will improve patient safety while reducing delay in drug discovery and expense.
-Second, efficiency of post-marketing surveillance on drug toxicities can be enhanced.
-Concerning missing data of some important risk factors (e.g., smoking, alcohol intake, body mass index), administering institutions should be aware of the immense potential of Big Data, and take pre-emptive actions to start collecting these data.
+First, preclinical computational exclusion of potentially toxic drugs will improve patient safety while reducing the delay in drug discovery and expense.
+Second, the efficiency of post-marketing surveillance on drug toxicities can be enhanced.
+Concerning the missing data for some important risk factors (e.g., smoking, alcohol intake, body mass index), administering institutions should be aware of the immense potential of Big Data, and take pre-emptive actions to start collecting these data.
 Although the hypothesis-free approach of Big Data analysis facilitates the discovery of new biomarkers and drugs, the results should still be validated in multi-centres.
 A network involving multiple centres across nations should be established to foster a centralized, comprehensive collection and validation of data.
-While patient privacy should be upheld, regulatory mechanisms should be realistically enforced without jeopardizing conduct of Big Data research.
+While patient privacy should be upheld, regulatory mechanisms should be realistically enforced without jeopardizing the conduct of Big Data research.

 CONCLUSION

 The advent of Big Data analysis in medical research has revolutionized the traditional hypothesis-driven approach.
 Big Data analysis provides an invaluable opportunity to improve individual and public health.
 Data fusion of different sources will enable the analysis of health data from different perspectives across different regions.
-In this era of digitalized healthcare research, resources, manpower and time are no longer hurdles to the production of high-quality clinical studies in a cost-effective manner.
-With continuous technological advances, some of the current limitations with Big Data may be further minimized.
+In this era of digitalized healthcare research and resources, manpower and time are no longer hurdles to the production of high-quality clinical studies in a cost-effective manner.
+With continuous technological advancements, some of the current limitations with Big Data may be further minimized.

 REFERENCES